kagaimiq/jl-misctools/firmware/README.md

-# Firmware tools
+# Firmware & co. tools

-This directory contains firmware-related stuff, which maybe is going to be spun off as a separate project ("jl-fwtools", perhaps?)
+This directory contains firmware-related stuff, which maybe is going to be spun off as a separate project ("jl-fwtools", perhaps? or just "jl-tools" for that matter.)

 ## fwunpack690.py